james-wallis/ameira.me/_portfolio/how-to-cultivate-a-positive-social-media-scroll.md

 Follow more people!
 It might sound counterproductive, given that you've just removed everyone.
 But, now you're going to follow accounts which make you smile and make you feel good.
 And, use this as an opportunity to follow some inspirational, diverse, or creative pages.
 Some fantastic Instagram accounts to follow are:

-* @feminist - diversity and female empowerment
+* @feminist - diversity and female empowerment.
-* @selfcareisforeveryone - self-care and mental health
+* @selfcareisforeveryone - self-care and mental health.
-* @sunnybloominspiration - spreading positivity
+* @sunnybloominspiration - spreading positivity.
-* @yung_pueblo - poetry about meditation and mental wellness
+* @yung_pueblo - poetry about meditation and mental wellness.
-* @DLCAnxiety - the largest anxiety support community
+* @DLCAnxiety - the largest anxiety support community.
-* @lizandmollie - funny yet insightful and relatable comics
+* @lizandmollie - funny yet insightful and relatable comics.
-* @justgrilproject - female empowerment and self-love
+* @justgrilproject - female empowerment and self-love.

 There are hundreds, if not thousands of other accounts which you could follow for inspiration, guidance or joy.
 Including @boopmynose over on Instagram, it's delightful.
 Following the 'right' people or pages will make you happier when scrolling, and will mean that you actually benefit from doing it, too.
 And, when you do follow, be active, not passive.
 'Just scrolling, or "passively viewing," leads to feelings of envy, but posting and commenting can help build feelings of connectedness and friendship'\[2].
 We should lift one another and be supportive.
 If you see a post you like, comment and tell the person!